Cloud Computing Connection Profiles

 Connection Timeout

-Determines the number of seconds to wait after Control-M initiates a connection request to GCP Virtual Machine before a timeout occurs.
+Determines the number of seconds to wait after Control-M initiates a connection request before a timeout occurs.

 Default: 20